juanantoniofm/exercise.trinode/README.md

         pip install -r requirements.python.txt

 and you will have the same python versions and ansible environment used to develop this repo

+# Running it

+        vagrant up

+sit and wait.